Dance Your Ph.D.: 2019 - Antonia Groneberg (Social science)

-Inspired by zebrafish larvae, Groneberg’s choreography mixes science and dance into an intellectually reflective and artistically exquisite work of art that depicts how the motions of groups of zebrafish larvae stimulated each larva’s behavior and brain development.
+Inspired by zebrafish larvae, Groneberg's choreography mixes science and dance into a reflective and artistically work of art that depicts how the motions of groups of zebrafish larvae stimulated each larva's behavior and brain development.
 She demonstrated the impact of this phenomenon by raising some larvae in isolation and documented the difference between the two groups.
-Groneberg has been a dancer since was young and taught jazz and modern dance as a side job as she pursued her doctorate in neuroscience at the Champalimaud Research Foundation located in Lisbon, Portugal.
+Groneberg was a dancer and taught jazz and modern dance as a side job as she pursued her doctorate in neuroscience at the Champalimaud Research Foundation located in Lisbon, Portugal.

 2018 - Pramodh Senarath Yapa (Physics)

 Pramodh Senarath Yapa is a Ph.D. student at the University of Alberta who studies the physics of ultra-cold materials, including superconductivity.
 Superconductivity happens when single electrons pair up when cooled to super-low temperatures, resulting in the loss of electrical resistance.
-Once Yapa began to “…think of electrons as unsociable people who suddenly become joyful once paired up, imagining them as dancers was a no-brainer.”
+Once Yapa began to “...think of electrons as unsociable people who suddenly become joyful once paired up, imagining them as dancers was a no-brainer.”

 2017 - Nancy Scherich (Physics)

 A doctoral student studying mathematics at the University of California, Santa Barbara, Nancy Scherich called on her experience as a lifelong dancer to show how algebra is used to study geometric shapes.
-Scherich explained “…the first hurdle in communicating mathematics is to make the abstract concepts relevant and relatable to a largely math-phobic society.
-The human element of dancing helps to remove the veil of intimidation…”
+Scherich explained “...the first hurdle in communicating mathematics is to make the abstract concepts relevant and relatable to a largely math-phobic society.
+The human element of dancing helps to remove the veil of intimidation...”